-Lodbrok has six individual partners and one corporate partner.
+Lodbrok has five individual partners and one corporate partner.
 The CIO, together with Lodbrok's Chief Executive Officer ("CEO") and Chief Operating Officer ("COO"), forms the firm's Executive Committee.
 The Executive Committee is responsible for apportionment and oversight of responsibilities of Lodbrok.
 The Executive Committee reflects a diverse range of professional experience and its members are drawn from a broad range of financial services firms.
 The Executive Committee and the firm's investment team also consist of a diverse range of individuals with an international background, which the firm considers to be a strength.
-The firm acknowledges that at present it lacks gender diversity within its senior roles which, in part, is reflective of the firm's small size; however, the firm has identified gender diversity as a priority going forward.
+The firm acknowledges that at present it lacks gender diversity within its senior roles which, in part, is reflective of the firm's small size and low employee turnover; however, the firm has identified gender diversity as a priority going forward and has actively addressed this issue during 2021 by recruiting additional female members of staff and will continue to do so going forwards.

 Lodbrok's day-to-day activities are carried out by five front office investment staff, including the CIO, who are responsible for Lodbrok's portfolio management responsibilities.
-The investment team consists of one junior analyst, two senior analysts, a trader and the firm's CIO.
+The investment team consists of two junior analysts, one senior analyst, a trader and the firm's CIO.
 The CIO is ultimately responsible for Lodbrok's investment management decisions.